 The answer is “Yes!
 I can indeed…”.

-A lot of PAT testing businesses are used to small businesses or domestic situations where most of the equipment has 13a square pin plugs or IEC connectors.
+A lot of PAT testers are used to situations where the equipment has 13a square pin plugs or IEC connectors.
 Many testers encounter round pin plugs on stage lighting & refuse to test on the grounds that the connector is obsolete.
-Some testers will fail stage lighting because there are no sleeves on the pins – some even try to PAT test the cable patch!
-I’ve worked in theatre for over 40 years so I’m very used to the potential issues around stage lighting especially ex-hire equipment or items ‘discovered’ languishing in store rooms.
+Some testers will fail stage lighting because there are no sleeves on the pins, some even test the cable patch!
+I’ve worked in theatre for over 40 years so I’m used to the issues around stage lighting especially ex-hire equipment or items ‘discovered’ languishing in store rooms.